Discover the best spots for every type of sushi lover.

 Catch LA

-This popular spot is not strictly a sushi restaurant, but the ultra-fresh seafood that Catch is known for lends itself to an inventive menu of sashimi, ceviche and more.
+This popular spot is not strictly a sushi restaurant, but the ultra-fresh seafood that Catch LA is known for lends itself to an inventive menu of sashimi, ceviche and more.
 Adventurous eaters will love the rolls, which put sushi into an American seafood context.
 Take the Wagyu Surf & Turf Roll, which features a tender slice of wagyu beef topped with Maine lobster, crispy potato, truffle aioli, sweet ponzu and chimichurri tempura.
 Or the Hellfire Roll, which combines spicy tuna with pear and balsamic.

-Niki Niko Sushi
+Niko Niko Sushi

 Ajisai